 First, I’ll graph the data to give us a good sense of the situation.
 The chart below is an interval plot that displays the group means and 95% confidence intervals.

 The ranges are based on the individual standard deviations for each group, and they look different.
-So, Welch’s ANOVA is a good choice for these data.
+So, Welch’s analysis of variance is a good choice for these data.

 Next, I’ll perform the hypothesis test.
 Depending on your statistical software, the Welch’s procedure might be a separate command, or you may need to tell the software to not assume equal variances.
 The Welch’s ANOVA output is below.

-For analysis of variance, significant results indicate that not all group means are equal.
-However, these results don’t tell you precisely which group means are different.
-To identify statistically significant differences between specific groups, you need to perform a pairwise comparisons post hoc test.
+While the overall results above indicate that not all group means are equal, we don’t know which differences between group means are statistically significant.
+To identify significant differences between specific groups, you need to perform a pairwise comparisons post hoc test.
 When you use Welch’s ANOVA, you can use the Games-Howell multiple comparisons method.

 The Games-Howell post hoc test is most like Tukey’s method for Classic ANOVA.
 Both procedures do the following: